- The Thirteen Attributes of Mercy

 ה’ הוא אחד משמותיו של אלוהים כפי שהוא מופיע במקרא והוא השם הקדוש ביותר של האלוהים. פ

-*Adonai is one of the names of G-d as it appears in the Mikra (מקרא-Bible) and is the holiest name of G-d.
+Adonai (HASHEM) is one of the names of God as it appears in the Mikra (מקרא-Bible) and is the holiest name of God.

-Adonai has remained the compassionate source of all life even after mankind sinned.
-Therefore, His Sacred Name (‘ה) is repeated a *second time (ה’ ה’ – אֵל) to reveal to us the boundless generosity of His loving manner.
+Adonai (the LORD) has remained the compassionate source of all life even after mankind sinned.
+Therefore, His Sacred Name (‘ה) is repeated a second time (ה’ ה’ – אֵל) to reveal to us the boundless generosity of His loving manner.
+The Hebrew term ‘ה – is a replacement for the holiest name of God.
+The four letter tetragrammaton (שם מפורש-explicit name) is replaced with ה’- which is an abbreviation for השם (HaShem, the Name).

-*The Sacred Name (‘ה) is mentioned three times along with G-d (אֵל) one time in just the first seven words of Exodus 34:6.
+The Sacred Name (‘ה) is mentioned three times along with God (אֵל) one time in just the first seven words of Exodus 34:6.

 After Adam sinned the Holy One (הקדוש) has continued to steadfastly pursue a right relationship with His intelligent, alienated, fallen creation.
 The Merciful One has remained compassionate to all who have sinned and forgiving to all who do Teshuvah.
 Therefore, out of the treasure of His mercy the Creator has given to us the good gift of Teshuvah (the free-will to turn back to Him in repentance) that we might receive from Him forgiveness and reconciliation.

-Adonai our Father created humankind with the ability to do Teshuvah; that is the ability to return to Him when we depart from His Law (i.e. when we sin).
+Adonai our Father and our God created humankind with the ability to do Teshuvah; that is the ability to return to Him when we depart from what He desires us to be and do (i.e. when we sin).
 The heavenly Father desires atonement with humankind even after we sin and therefore, in Holy Love He graciously continues to preserve and sustain our existence in the world.
-He generously makes His sun rise on both the evil and on the good, and sends His rain on the just and on the unjust.
-Moreover, as He acts as the Savior and the Redeemer (HaGo’el) of the world on our behalf (through M’shicho), He expresses His compassion, mercy, and kindness even to the wicked.
+He generously makes His sun rise on both the evil and on the good, and sends His rain on the just and on the unjust (1, 2).
+Moreover, as He acts as the Savior and the Redeemer (HaGo’el) of the world on our behalf (through M’shicho, משיחו-His Messiah), He expresses His compassion, mercy, and kindness even to the wicked.

 In holy love Adonai Avinu has overcome the toxic, deadly presence of evil that resides within us by means of His own sacrificial love.